-As a new program, we will start with training slots to include MD residents, PhD postdocs, PhD predocs, and short-term medical students.
-Dr. Herman Jenkins and Dr. Sue Kinnamon will serve jointly as Co-Program Directors and Co-Principal Investigators of this grant.
+This program has training slots to include MD residents, PhD postdocs, PhD predocs, and short-term medical students.
+Dr. Herman Jenkins and Dr. Sue Kinnamon serve jointly as Co-Program Directors and Co-Principal Investigators of this grant.
 The types of trainee categories associated with this T32 grant are:

 • MD Resident Trainees

 The T32 Research Track faculty are designated as “Basic Science Mentors” and “Clinical Co-Mentors”.
 All Basic Science Mentors have a PhD or an MD/PhD degree, and are on the graduate training faculty, while the Clinical Co-Mentors have either an MD degree, or a PhD in Audiology and work primarily with patients, although most also have some research support.
 All trainees are required to have both a Basic Science Mentor, who will be the primary advisor, and a Clinical Co-Mentor, who will provide clinical/translational training as time is spent shadowing with them in clinic.
 The participating Basic Science Mentors and Clinical Co-Mentors are referenced:

 Basic Science Mentors